zhangxinhku/AutoPD/README.md

 ### autoPROC
 Downloads website: [https://www.globalphasing.com/autoproc/](https://www.globalphasing.com/autoproc/)
 ### IPCAS (optional)
-The IPCAS installation package is included on the main page.
-To install, execute the following commands:
+The installation package for IPCAS can be found on the main page.
+Follow these commands to install:
 ```
 tar xvf Ipcas_source_3.0beta_for_22_03_25.tar.gz
 cd Ipcas_source_3.0beta_for_22_03_25.tar.gz
 ./ipcas_install.tcsh
 ```

-After the successful installation of these softwares, bash users can enable access to these softwares by adding the following lines to their ~/.bashrc file:
+To enable these software packages for bash users, add the following lines to your ~/.bashrc file:
 ```
 #CCP4
 source <path>/ccp4-8.0/bin/ccp4.setup-sh